Scheana Shay: Business ventures

 In July 2022, she launched her own eyelashes line, Viva Verano Lashes, consisting of three styles: "Summer", "Moon", and "Honey".
 Shay's daughter inspired the line, with each lash named after her.

 She has a large social media following and endorses products such as beauty and wellness products on Instagram.
 She has done numerous brand collaborations, including Steve Madden, Smirnoff, Paramount Pictures, Elf Cosmetics, Dove, and Shark Beauty.

 Personal life

-Shay was part of a lawsuit against Hooters where a manager secretly filmed her while she undressed in 2004.
+Shay was part of a lawsuit against Hooters alleging a manager secretly filmed her while she undressed in 2004.

-Shay dated actor Eddie Cibrian, while he was married to Brandi Glanville, Shay telling Us Weekly in 2013: "Seven years ago I met Eddie, and six or eight months go by and I find out that he’s married and I call him out.
+Shay dated actor Eddie Cibrian while he was married to Brandi Glanville.
+She denies knowing that Cibrian was married at the time; she believed that he was separated from Glanville and that their divorce was being finalized.
+In a 2013 interview with Us Weekly, Shay recalled, "Seven years ago I met Eddie, and six or eight months go by and I find out that he’s married and I call him out.
 He lied at first about it and then he admitted it.
 So I stopped talking to him for a long time."
-Shay denies that she knew Cibrian was still married.
-She admits to believing he was separated from Glanville and that their divorce was being finalized.
-She did not know he was also dating singer LeAnn Rimes.
+Shay did not know that Cibrian was also dating singer LeAnn Rimes.